nojronatron/java-code-challenges/docs/readme-hashtable.md

 RETURN: hashedIndex
 ```

-### Optional Additional Methods
+### Additional Methods

+- Private Void initializeBuckets: Sets empty LinkedLists into every index of the array so they can be queried and have values added to them.
-- Boolean isEmpty(): Returns true if there are no items in any buckets.
+- Public Boolean isEmpty(): Optional.
+Returns true if there are no items in any buckets.
-- Float getLoadFactor(): Returns a decimal number between 0 and 1 representing the ratio of Buckets with at least 1 item, to the total size of the backing array.
+- Public Float getLoadFactor(): Optional.
+Returns a decimal number between 0 and 1 representing the ratio of Buckets with at least 1 item, to the total size of the backing array.
-- Integer getBucketCount(): Returns the total number of indexes in the backing array.
+- Public getBucketCount(): Optional.
+Returns the total number of indexes in the backing array.
 Does *not* include the number of items within buckets.
-- Integer getItemCount(): Returns teh total number of items stored in all buckets.
+- Public getItemCount(): Optional.
+Returns the total number of items stored in all buckets.

 ## Properties